 It can be easy to slip into a moment of sheer panic and dismay – troubling the mind with a hybrid thought that did not exist before.
 But the truth is, the rut is a process that must occur.
 Without it, we cannot be humbled, we cannot learn and above all else, we cannot supplant works that came before or reinvent ourselves.
 We must constantly supersede our identities in order to expunge new messages and ways of being.

 Sometimes, we should do nothing.
-Doing nothing is part of a process allowing us to breathe in toxins of a different sort.
+Doing nothing is part of a process allowing us to breathe in air of a different sort.
 I’m not saying you shouldn’t cease to move forward, but when it’s time to de-rut, then it’s time to have fun in the rut.
 Ruts can be muddy, dry or whatever you choose, whatever you want to make them.
 When you are stuck in a rut, it’s your rut.
 It belongs to no one else, and you can entertain it in a way you see fit.

 In James Webb Young’s book ‘A technique for producing ideas’, he argues these stumbling blocks are part of a process, a technique for building patterns that can potentially augment ways of thinking.
 Rather than frustrate yourself with fleeting moments of involuntary deferment, it would seem the so-called rut is a time for play in a child-like sense of wonder.
 A holiday of sorts for the mind, where you can gather materials like ingredients for a yet-to-be-known recipe.